jackycamp/convoy/README.md

 # Convoy

-This project demonstrates how one can achieve elixir node clustering on Railway's infrastructure both manually and automatically through node discovery and internal dns queries.
+This repo demonstrates how one can achieve elixir node clustering on Railway's infrastructure both manually and automatically through node discovery and internal dns queries.

 I've cooked up a basic UI that renders some elixir "shells".
 Consider them virtual shells